|

 The Book of Lost Things by John Connolly.
 This story has the most wonderful flow to it.
 However, the rest of Mr. Connolly's works (that I've seen, anyway) have a very different flavor.
 I hope he writes more like this one.
 It's a kind of fairytale, but a great adventure, too, and very well written.

 The Watcher in the Woods by Florence Engel Randall.
-I haven't read this book in a long time, but I just remember it being one of my favorites.
-Though I like spooky stuff, and this, as I recall, is spooky.
+I haven’t read this book in a long time, but I just remember it being one of my favorites.
+I like spooky stuff, and this, as I recall, is spooky.

 A Wrinkle in Time by Madeline L'Engle.
 You can't go wrong with Madeline L'Engle.
 This book was made into a movie, but I kinda thought the movie spoiled the story.
 Much better as a read, in my humble opinion.